bones-ai/rust-escape-ai/README.md

 - Try restarting (using shortcut `r`).
 It's impossible to get the same results as in the youtube video as every simulation run is random.
 Sometimes Zoe might get stuck (or spend a lot of time/steps) in a region, letting the simulation run for a longer is an option (but it'll take a long time).
 - Update `NUM_FRAMES` to a larger value.
 Once the room is solved, Zoe will try to solve the room more efficiently (i.e taking less steps)
 - Run the simulation at 5x (by using shortcut `Right Shift`).
 Some rooms can take a lot of generations to solve.
+- Disable the drawings in the egui menu to speed up the training process